huntforhomesaz/cleanout2closing-site/content/pages/service-trustee-support.md

 Here is how I typically support trustees and personal representatives in Tucson.

-### Step 1 â€“ Understand your role, authority, and constraints
+### Step 1 — Understand your role, authority, and constraints

 We start with a focused conversation.